raptor-library/raptor/docs/link_time_optimization/README.md

 linker (ld) version; LTO seems to work only when the version of the linker used 2.21 and older.
 So check your linker version (ld --version).

+Update: 10/25/2017

+A new directory (Automatic_LTO) was added discussing automatic link time optimization.